krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 > that it's not that big of constraint at the moment.

 Now processor knows the right entry in the *level 1* table and it can decode it.
-There a few options for what the entry could described:
+There a few options for what the entry could describe:

 1. The entry might be invalid - that would mean that virtual address `X` is not mapped to any physical address, the translation will stop and processor will